charliegillies/fullmetal/README.md

 Right now this is still in development, please check 'to do' for the list of upcoming features.

+Note: This is the public version of fullmetal and is only updated when the private branches are properly tested.

 ## features
 * Scene graph that uses 'SceneNodes'.
 Nodes can have children which forms a tree data structure.